eSmelser/SnookR/README.md

 python manage.py runserver
 ```

-### Navigate to the specified URL by the runserver output
+Then simply navigate to the home page of the specified URL by the runserver output ex. `http://127.0.0.1:8000/home`